Awoken (film): Synopsis

-Karla is a med student whose brother Blake developed a rare disorder, Fatal Famial Insomnia (FFI), after witnessing their parents die in a murder-suicide.
+Karla is a med student whose brother Blake developed a rare disorder, Fatal Familial Insomnia (FFI), after witnessing their parents die in a murder-suicide.
 She is also suffering from insomnia.
 Not wanting to lose her brother, Karla readily agrees when her instructor Robert proposes that they try to save Blake using a secret and highly illegal sleep lab that he has been holding in an unused and forgotten basement of the medical campus.
 Robert discovered the lab alongside Karla's father while they were exploring the building.
 The two used the lab to conduct a sleep study in hopes of curing Sarah, Karla and Blake's mother.
 Once there they are introduced to the two other participants Chris and Angela, who also suffer from insomnia due to their own ailments, severe sleep apnea and night terrors, respectively.
 To her displeasure, Karla's ex-boyfriend Patrick is allowed to accompany them as a pharmacist, despite her anger at him deserting her when she was trying to help Blake's FFI.

 While searching for potential cures Karla and her friend Alice discover a hidden room, where they find a video camera, VHS tapes, and a journal.
 The tapes contain footage of her mother's sleep trial, which was overseen by her father, Robert, and a Catholic priest.
 As she views the footage Karla sees her mother show strange and seemingly demonic behaviors.
 Blake performs identical behaviors, including him ripping pages from a Bible.
 This frightens Angela, who begs Karla to help her escape.
 Karla later watches Angela enter a trance and commit suicide.
 After the death Robert claims that the trials will end, however when they try to leave the group discovers that they are locked in and cannot leave until the next day.
 Karla reconnects with Patrick, who she successfully persuades to also watch the tapes.
 Meanwhile Alice, who has been reading the journal, discovers that Karla's mother was possessed by Iddimu, a demon who went after people with insomnia.